• Skip to main content

 For the Cake

-• 100g unsalted butter very soft
+• 100g unsalted butter soft at room temperature

 • 225g soft light brown sugar